Here are the practical courses offered by the IEW. After a short introduction text, there are corresponding links to Campus.

 - Mains synchronization of an electrically excited synchronous machine

-Students must register for the C@MPUS course 371200310 "Electrical Energy Conversion I" on the waiting list during this period.
+Students have to register for the C@MPUS course 371200310 "Electrical Energy Conversion I" on the waiting list during this period.

 In addition, the registration form must be completed and sent by e-mail to firstname.lastname@example.org

-The number of participants is limited to 20 students, the time of registration in C@MPUS and the individual previous knowledge decide about a place in the internship.
-Enrolments and cancellations will be announced by e-mail from Friday, 19.10.2018 and the admitted students will be assigned to the corresponding C@MPUS groups.
+The number of participants is limited to 20 students.
+The registration date on C@MPUS and the individual previous knowledge decide whether you will receive a spot in the course.
+Acceptances and cancellations will be announced by e-mail from Thursday, 20.10.2022 and the admitted students will be assigned to the appropriate C@MPUS groups.

 - TEAM 1 - AP1: Winding and commissioning an EC motor

-Stator and rotor of electronic motor (EC-motor) are given.
-The stator must be suitably wound.
-The focus of the work is on the analysis of the given components, the winding scheme and the choice of the number of windings of the EC motor.
+Stator and rotor of electronic motor (EC-motor) are provided.
+The stator has to be be suitably wound.
+The focus of the work is on the analysis of the provided components, the winding scheme, and the choice of the number of windings of the EC motor.
 In addition, the Hall elements must be suitably positioned to detect the position of the rotor.

 - TEAM 1 - AP2: FPGA programming

 The power electronics and the signal electronics for controlling the EC motor are provided.
 With the help of a Field Programmable Gate Array (FPGAs) a control or regulation for the EC motor is to be programmed.
-The FPGA must convert the control of the transistors of the pulse inverter depending on the evaluated Hall signals.
-Programming is done in the programming language AHDL.
+The FPGA has to convert the control of the transistors of the pulse inverter depending on the evaluated Hall signals.
+Programming is executed in the programming language AHDL.

 - TEAM 2 - AP1: Winding and commissioning an EC motor